-portable toilets on site Used to water vegetable gardens or to support a small nursery in local communities (as and when agreed upon by such communities).
-Used to clean equipment.
-Inefficient use of water resources To ensure compliance with all legal obligations All plant and surface infrastructure (including the TSF and waste rock dumps) to be designed and constructed according to national standards and applicable legislative requirements, to prevent surface water and groundwater contamination.
-Ensure erosion control and prevention measures are in place during construction.
-Ensure any new laydown areas that will be used for construction of the mine are located outside of stormwater catchment areas.
-Installation of diversion structures to divert non-contact surface water away and around the mining operations.
-Refuelling shall be undertaken in a designated area.
-All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil during any field repairs or emergency maintenance.
-In the event of pollution, polluted soils must be collected and disposed of at an approved site.
-A 'good housekeeping' policy shall be adopted across the mining area Blasting could Dewatering of the mine may be necessary; if suitable this water can either be penetrate the used in the processing plant or pumped into drainage lines of the catchment groundwater downstream of the infrastructure. table, - The impact of mining and any dewatering on the surrounding aquifers will be monitored and reported on.
-Should there be a reduction of the cone as a direct result of dewatering from the mine then an alternative source of water may need to be identified for the affected users if any.
-Install blasting mats, barriers, or cushions made of materials like rubber or straw to dampen the shockwave and reduce the impact on surrounding rock.
-Any hazardous - Hazardous waste disposal facilities need to be approved by the MEFT prior to fluid or construction and / or meet industry standards to prevent pollution events lubricating from occurring. chemicals - Temporary waste disposal facilities will be provided for the collection of used could waste, which will be removed regularly by a reputable contractor to the enter the permitted waste disposal site. aquifer or - Tailings, chemical and hydrocarbon spillages from trucks, conveyors and surface water pipelines will be cleaned up timeously to prevent contamination. environment - Water in the pollution control dams will be used for road watering for dust causing suppression, make up water where possible, industrial water or for pollution construction.
-The contractors' laydown areas are to be surfaced and will drain to a sump with silt traps and hydrocarbon collectors.
+portable • Used to water vegetable gardens or to support a small nursery in local toilets communities (as and when agreed upon by such communities). on site Used to clean equipment.
+Inefficient use Io ensure compliance with all legal obligations: of water - All plant and surface infrastructure (e.g waste rock dumps, stormwater resources diversion channels) are to be designed and constructed according to national standards and geotechnical recommendations to prevent surface water and groundwater contamination. - Ensure erosion control and prevention measures are in place during construction.
+Ensure any new laydown areas that will be used for construction of the mine are located outside of stormwater catchment areas. - Installation of diversion structures to divert non-contact surface water away and around the mining operations.
+Refuelling shall be undertaken in a designated area. - All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil during any field repairs or emergency maintenance. - In the event of pollution, polluted soils must be collected and disposed of at an approved site.
+A 'good housekeeping' policy shall be adopted across the mining area Prevention of Establish early warning systems are in place. catastrophic Ensure the installation of appropriate liners to prevent leaks. contamination Prevent overstocking the heap leach pad. from potential - Routine inspection of the leak detection system and the double liner system. heap leach pad - Establish a network of monitoring boreholes to detect any leakages from the failure heap leach pad.
+Any hazardous - Hazardous waste disposal facilities need to be approved by the MEFT prior to fluid or construction and / or meet industry standards to prevent pollution events lubricating from occurring. chemicals - Temporary waste disposal facilities will be provided for the collection of used could waste, which will be removed regularly by a reputable contractor to the enter the permitted waste disposal site. aquifer or Chemical and hydrocarbon spillages from trucks, conveyors and pipelines will surface water be cleaned up timeously to prevent contamination. environment - Water in the pollution control dams will be used for road watering for dust causing suppression, make up water where possible, industrial water or for pollution construction. - The contractors' laydown areas are to be surfaced and will drain to a sump with silt traps and hydrocarbon collectors.

-All showing to hull find a site and groups and any other has a data and a trans- - All chemicals, bulk fuels, oils and grease and any other hazardous substance, will be stored and handled as per all applicable legislation and national standards. - Portable chemical toilets will be provided during the construction phase.
-They will be routinely cleaned, and sewage disposed of at a licenced sewage treatment plant with the safe disposal certificate to be provided.
-A sewage plant may be provided for during the operational phase and the treated water will either need to be contained in pollution control dams and will be recycled or if treated water is of high enough standard, it can be flushed into the catchment's water courses. - Pollution control dams will be constructed downslope of the mine and plant site to capture all dirty water run-off. - Silt traps will be constructed upslope of the pollution control dams and return water dam. - The pollution control facilities (pollution control dams, silt traps and return water dam) will be placed on planned maintenance, routine inspections will be implemented, and they will be de-silted periodically to ensure effective performance Monitoring - Take borehole water level at the start of mining and at the end of mining requirements operations. - Keep the records. - Monitor the use of water and keep records of daily requirements. - A monitoring network be established, and routine (quarterly to bi-annual) groundwater quality monitoring is conducted to increase the confidence of baseline values prior to mine construction and investigate the presence of poorer quality water at the TSF site
+- All chemicals, bulk fuels, oils and grease and any other hazardous substance, will be stored and handled as per all applicable legislation and national standards. - Portable chemical toilets will be provided during the construction phase.
+They will be routinely cleaned, and sewage disposed of at a licenced sewage treatment plant with the safe disposal certificate to be provided. - A sewage plant may be provided for during the operational phase and the treated water will either need to be contained in pollution control dams and will be recycled or if treated water is of high enough standard, it can be used for dust suppression. - Stabilisation ponds will have to be monitored regularly to ensure contact water is retained.
+This and other water retention systems will be placed on planned maintenance and routine inspection.
+Monitoring - Take borehole water levels at the start of mining and at the end of mining requirements operations. - Keep the records.
+Monitor the use of water and keep records of daily requirements. - A monitoring network be established, and routine (quarterly to bi-annual) groundwater quality monitoring is conducted to increase the confidence of baseline values prior to mine construction and investigate the presence of poorer quality water.